South Carolina vs. Iowa Predictions & Picks - Women's NCAA Tournament Final Four

 South Carolina vs. Iowa Women's Basketball Predictions & Picks - NCAA Tournament Final Four

-Friday's game between the South Carolina Gamecocks (36-0) and Iowa Hawkeyes (30-6) matching up at American Airlines Center has a projected final score of 77-68 (based on our computer prediction) in favor of South Carolina, who is listed as the favorite by our model.
-The game will start at 9:30 PM ET on March 31.
+Friday's contest between the South Carolina Gamecocks (36-0) and Iowa Hawkeyes (30-6) going head to head at American Airlines Center has a projected final score of 77-68 (based on our computer prediction) in favor of South Carolina, who is listed as the favorite by our model.
+The game will begin at 9:30 PM ET on March 31.

-The Gamecocks came out on top in their most recent matchup 86-75 against Maryland on Monday.
+The Gamecocks head into this contest on the heels of an 86-75 win against Maryland on Monday.

 South Carolina vs. Iowa Game Info